defuse/defuse.github.io/content/posts/scalable-private-money-needs-scalable-private-messaging.md

-Cloud scanning is not a good long-term solution because it does not fundamentally improve the system’s scalability, it just moves it to faster CPUs (perhaps later onto cloud GPUs).
+Cloud scanning is not a good long-term solution because it does not fundamentally improve the system’s scalability, it just moves it to faster CPUs (and perhaps later onto cloud GPUs).
 With enough usage, even scanning in the cloud will not be fast enough, and will be too costly.

 ## Fuzzy Message Detection (& Other Decoy Systems)